 The WCT Leadership Excellence Awards recognize the contributions and leadership of women, men and organizations who champion diversity and opportunity for women in Canada's communications and technology sectors.
 Our award winners exemplify leadership excellence and diversity in Canada's innovation industries.

-We will be opening nominations for the 2022 awards in spring 2021.
+We will be opening nominations for the 2022 awards in late summer 2021.
 Please check back more information or subscribe to our email list to be notified when applications open.

 We recently wrapped up our WCT Celebrates: Sparks of Change series, honouring our 2020 LEA winners.
 More information on the series is below.